sks20219091/Stock-price-prediction/README.md

 ## Stock-price-prediction

--This project aims to predict the stock price since Stock data is non-stationary, chaotic, random and depends on several technical parameters.
+- This project aims to predict the stock price since Stock data is non-stationary, chaotic, random and depends on several technical parameters.
--Datasets are extracted from Yahoo finance and it predicts prices of the stocks more accurately and reduces error in prediction using and plot the graph between predicted price and actual price.
+- Datasets are extracted from Yahoo finance and it predicts prices of the stocks more accurately and reduces error in prediction using and plot the graph between predicted price and actual price.
--It is implemented using multiple python libraries such as matplotlib, numpy,pandas,etc and built using LSTM model and deployed using Streamlit .
+- It is implemented using multiple python libraries such as matplotlib, numpy,pandas,etc and built using LSTM model and deployed using Streamlit .